-GM IAT Sensor with open element, includes 6″ pigtail
+GM IAT Temperature Sensor with open element, includes 6″ pigtail

-GM IAT Sensor with open element is the recommended ‘Fast-Response’ Intake Air Temp Sensor (IAT) for use on forced induction vehicles.
-GM IAT Sensor with open element are proper GM-style sensors for use with ALL MegaSquirt & MS3Pro ECUs and include a 6″ wire pig-tail with weatherproof connector.
+GM IAT (Intake Air Temperature) Sensor with open element is the recommended ‘Fast-Response’ Intake Air Temp Sensor (IAT) for use on forced induction vehicles.
+These GM Intake Air Temperature Sensors with open element are proper GM-style sensors for use with ALL MegaSquirt & MS3Pro ECUs and include a 6″ wire pig-tail with weatherproof connector.

 The threads are 3/8″ NPT pipe thread – note that isn’t an actual 3/8″ outer diameter but a pipe thread size based on pipe inner diameter.